NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 -

-Spot gold prices tumbled more than 3% on Wednesday after Trump’s victory saw the dollar rally to four-month highs.
+The yellow metal had notched up a series of record highs in the run-up to the elections, but tumbled more than 3% on Wednesday after Trump’s victory saw the dollar rally to four-month highs.

-A quick conclusion to a hotly contested presidential election also cleared a key point of uncertainty for global financial markets, triggering a risk-on rally across the board, while pressuring safe haven assets such as gold.
+A quick conclusion to a hotly contested presidential election also cleared a key point of uncertainty for global financial markets, triggering a risk-on rally across the board, while pressuring safe-haven assets such as gold.

-But markets were skittish over what the Fed will signal regarding future rate cuts, especially in the face of sticky inflation and a Trump presidency.
+Markets remain skittish over what the Fed will signal regarding future rate cuts, especially in the face of sticky inflation and a Trump presidency.

 Copper upbeat as China imports remain steady